 Monday Accident & Lessons Learned: When is a “Safety Standdown” a “Standdown”

 I’ve never liked the idea of a “standdown”.
-It seems like a cop out.
-I always thought that advanced root cause analysis and effective corrective actions was a much better approach to improving safety and avoiding repeat accidents.
+It seems like a cop-out.
+I always thought that advanced root cause analysis and effective corrective actions were a much better approach to improving safety and avoiding repeat accidents.

 What do you do after an accident?